yvettecook/GoatLists/README.md

+## GoatList
-## GoatList: A To-Do List written in Python
+A To-Do List written in Python, launched on Django, and following with test-driven development

 ### Context